 Unfortunately, healthcare costs have increased significantly and show little sign of slowing.
 OPERS itself has cut health benefits for retirees, making it even more of challenge.
 Retirees are having to come to terms with planning for higher percentages of their net-worth and retirement savings being diverted to pay for healthcare in the future.
 How you plan now, electing your health plan from OPERS, private insurance, Medicare, what you self-insure, how you accumulate funds in HSAs, etc. – will determine how effective you will be in coping with these challenges and preserving your wealth and standard of living.
 Having a financial advisor, like rebel, can help you solve this problem and weigh in your benefits.

 Maximizing Social Security

 Even without OPERS in the equation, there are 567 different strategies to claiming your Social Security benefits.
 Guess how many strategies most retirees consider and the impact that will have on their over-all retirement.
-Most retirees are leaving considerable amounts of money on the table and many OPERS participants are not even sure how their service will effect their SS, not to mention how they might maximize it.
+Most retirees are leaving considerable amounts of money on the table and many OPERS participants are not even sure how their service will affect their SS, not to mention how they might maximize it.

 The Windfall Elimination Provision (WEP) can reduce an individual’s SS payment based on income received from OPERS (and other pensions).
 OPERS participants should plan for and work to minimize the effect the WEP will have on their SS benefits (if applicable).